Build your credit history

 Payday loans can KILL future applications

 In the past, some payday lenders disingenuously suggested that taking their loans and repaying on time boosted your credit score, as it starts to build a history of better repayment.
-This is true to a very minor extent for those with abysmal credit histories – though using a Credit rebuild card correctly is generally both more effective and far cheaper.
+This is true to a very minor extent for those with abysmal credit histories – though using a Credit rebuild card correctly is more effective and far cheaper.

 While not many payday lenders will touch students, as you don't have a regular income, there's some that do.